KnowThePepper

 How Hot is Trinidad Scorpion Butch T?
 Heat Level & Flavor

-The Trinidad Scorpion Butch T delivers 1.5M–1.5M Scoville Heat Units, placing it in the Super-Hot tier (1M+ SHU).
-That makes it roughly 300x hotter than a jalapeño.
+The Trinidad Scorpion Butch T delivers 800K–1.5M Scoville Heat Units, placing it in the Super-Hot tier (1M+ SHU).
+That makes it roughly 100-585x hotter than a jalapeño, depending on where the jalapeño falls in its 2,500-8,000 SHU range.

 Flavor notes: fruity and intense.

-Trinidad Scorpion Butch T Nutrition Facts & Health Benefits
+Trinidad Scorpion Butch T Nutrition Facts & Serving Context

-Like all C. chinense super-hots, the Butch T is nutritionally dense relative to its small serving size.
-A single pod provides significant vitamin C — often exceeding 100% of daily recommended intake — along with vitamin A, vitamin B6, and potassium.
+Like all the C. chinense pepper family super-hots, the Butch T is nutritionally dense relative to its small serving size.
+A single pod provides significant vitamin C - often exceeding 100% of daily recommended intake - along with vitamin A, vitamin B6, and potassium.

 Capsaicin itself has documented metabolic effects: studies show it activates TRPV1 receptors, temporarily increasing thermogenesis and metabolic rate.
 The receptor science behind capsaicin's burn explains why the heat feels so intense and prolonged at these concentrations.